 How activated carbon works is by attracting molecules and other airborne gases.
 Most activated carbon filters consist of a large, flat surface layered with activated carbon.

 When used in an air purification system, contaminated air is sucked into the air purifier, where the carbon filter works its magic.
 Any volatile organic gases are stuck in the carbon filter.
-When paired with a HEPA filter, a PM2.5 activated carbon filter can eliminate 99 percent of particulates.

 Do Activated Carbon Air Filters Work?